gbif/hp-swissnatcoll/en/how-to-publish-data.md

   - Note that only the swiss specimens will be reviewed.
 Records coming from other countries will be ignored.
 2. Click on **Approve**.
   - A progression bar appears during the approval process and disappears when launched.
-  - This process might take some time, but we currently can't say how long.
+  - The Validation status of your records have changed to 🌐In Validation.
-3. Check the Approval status of your records on your Collection page.
+  - You can access the DarwinCore-Archive generated for the validation in the **Publications and Approvals** tab and download it by clicking on the blue icon of the size (📥*xyz.x kbyte*)<br>